deltaDNA/unity-sdk/README.md

 ### Android and Google Libraries

 Any components dependant on Android and/or Google libraries will download these through the [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver).
 The libraries will be automatically downloaded into the *Assets/Plugins/Android* folder.
-If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to condering using the Resolver to get their dependencies as well, in order to avoid conflicts between the various libraries.
+If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to consider using the Resolver to get their dependencies as well, in order to avoid conflicts between the various libraries.

 ### Push Notifications

-In order to use push notifications on Android you will need to set the *Application* and *Sender IDs* from the configuration screen, which can be accessed from the Unity Editor menu under *DeltaDNA/Notifications/Android/Configure*.
-The IDs can be found in the Firebase Console for your application (you can migrate your application from the Google Cloud Console as per instructions [here](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#import_your_gcm_project_as_a_firebase_project)).
-Pressing 'Apply' will persist the changes to resource files in your project, which should be committed to source control.
+In order to use push notifications on Android you will need to set the *Application* and *Sender IDs* from the configuration screen, which can be accessed from the Unity Editor menu under *DeltaDNA -> Notifications -> Android -> Configure*.
+The IDs can be found in the Firebase Console for your application ([1](Docs/firebase_console_1.png), [2](Docs/firebase_console_2.png), and [3](Docs/firebase_console_3.png)).
+Pressing *Apply* will persist the changes to resource files in your project, which should be committed to source control.

+If your application is setup using the Google Cloud Console you can find instructions [here](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#import_your_gcm_project_as_a_firebase_project) on how to migrate the project to Firebase.
+Firebase projects are backwards compatible with applications using Google Cloud Messaging.

 The style of the push notifications can be changed by overriding the behaviour of the library.
 Instructions on how to do this can be found [here](https://github.com/deltaDNA/android-sdk/tree/master/library-notifications#unity).
 Once you have added either the modified library or added the new classes as a separate library you will need to change the *Listener Service* field in the configuration to the fully qualified name of your new class.